Running WRF¶

 Note

-Run the geogrid.exe and metgrid.exe programs for 3 domains.
+Run geogrid.exe and metgrid.exe for 3 domains.

 Run real.exe for 3 domains.

-Run real.exe.
-This produces files: wrfinput_d01, wrfinput_d02, wrfinput_d03, and wrfbdy_d01.
+Run real.exe, which generates initial and lateral boundary files wrfinput_d01, wrfinput_d02, wrfinput_d03, and wrfbdy_d01.

-Modify and check the following namelist.input parameters.
+Modify and check the following namelist parameters:

-Set io_form_auxinput2 = 2 in the &time_control record.
+Set io_form_auxinput2 = 2 in &time_control.

 Set interval_seconds to reflect the history output interval from the coarse domain model run.